-Prerequisite(s): Basic undergraduate courses in Psychology and Statistics; or Financial & Managerial Accounting (MBA 733); or Strategy, Collaboration, & Communication (PUAD 745)
+Prerequisite(s): Basic undergraduate courses in Psychology and Statistics; or Financial & Managerial Accounting (MBA 733); Methodological Reasoning & Quantitative Analysis (PUAD 715).

 A brief history and overview of the fields of business and psychology as well as a discussion of the issues and opportunities related to their integration.
 Topics include brain organization and dominance, neuroethics, neurolinguistic programming, multiminds, mindmapping and the application of positive psychology to work settings.
 Includes the application of recent discoveries in cognitive psychology and neuroscience to resolve contemporary issues in the workplace.